-3) In this problem we will incorporate a full order observer for a one degree of freedom system and run some test cases to verify your code is working.

-a) Copy your program Basic_1dof_State_Variable_Model_driver.m to a new file sv1_observer_driver.m, then copy the Simulink file b) Modify sv1_observer_driver.m to plot the each of the true and estimated states on the same graph.
-See Figure 9 (or Figure 10) for an example.
+- 3) In this problem we will incorporate a full order observer for a one degree of freedom system and run some test cases to verify your code is working. - a) Copy your program Basic_1dof_State_Variable_Model_driver.m to a new file sv1_observer_driver.m, then copy the Simulink file Basic_1dof_State_Variable_Model.mdl to sv1_observer.mdl.

-Basic_1dof_State_Variable_Model.mdl to sv1_observer.mdl.
 Modify these new files to implement state variable feedback using integral control.
 The basic integral control scheme is shown below in Figure 8.